PDXNode/pdxnode/talks/speaker-calendar.md

 # Upcoming Speakers<a id="upcoming"></a>:

-## January 10, 2019 : Presentation Night
+## May, 2019 : Presentation Night

 *We are looking for 2 speakers who can talk for ~30 minutes each on a Node.js topic, or JavaScript in general.*

-- **Jason Overby** - Building a serverless framework ([Talk Submission / Details](/talks/SubmittedTalks/BamServerlessFramework_JasonOverby.md))
 -
+-

-## February 14, 2019 : Presentation Night
+## June, 2019 : Presentation Night

 *We are looking for 2 speakers who can talk for ~30 minutes each on a Node.js topic, or JavaScript in general.*

 -
 -

+## July, 2019 : Presentation Night

+*We are looking for 2 speakers who can talk for ~30 minutes each on a Node.js topic, or JavaScript in general.*

+-
+-

-## March 14, 2019 : Presentation Night
+## August, 2019 : Presentation Night

 *We are looking for 2 speakers who can talk for ~30 minutes each on a Node.js topic, or JavaScript in general.*

 -
 -

 ----
 ----